fboehm/cv/boehm-quarto-cv.pdf.md

 :::

 ::: {.cell-output .cell-output-display .cell-output-markdown}
 Vishnu Moorthy and  **Frederick Boehm** (2009).
 Urinalysis and an approach to kidney diseases.
 In Vishnu Moorthy, Bryan Becker,  **Frederick Boehm**, and Arjang Djamali, editors *Pathophysiology of kidney disease and hypertension*.
-Saunders/Elsevier.
+Elsevier.
 :::

 ::: {.cell-output .cell-output-display .cell-output-markdown}
 Kelly Traeger,  **Frederick Boehm**, and Arjang Djamali (2009).
 Acid-base homeostasis and metabolic alkalosis.
 In Vishnu Moorthy, Bryan Becker,  **Frederick Boehm**, and Arjang Djamali, editors *Pathophysiology of kidney disease and hypertension*.
-Saunders/Elsevier.
+Elsevier.
 :::

 ::: {.cell-output .cell-output-display .cell-output-markdown}
  **Frederick Boehm**, Kelly Traeger, and Arjang Djamali (2009).
 Metabolic acidosis and approach to acid-base disorders.
 In Vishnu Moorthy, Bryan Becker,  **Frederick Boehm**, and Arjang Djamali, editors *Pathophysiology of kidney disease and hypertension*.
-Saunders/Elsevier.
+Elsevier.
 :::
 :::